All right, Obama's approaching 55 minutes on this speech.

 Would you please speak up?

-There are people waiting for he did then now, when the result is in and is not what he wanted, he's not going to speak out because he's probably taking this as a rejection and they're figuring out how to how to position this.
+And now, when the result is in and is not what he wanted, he's not going to speak out because he's probably taking this as a rejection, and they're figuring out how to position this.

 Now they're firing shots over there.

-The latest is that uh let's see.
+The latest is that, let's see.

-Well, I saw it a minute ago that The shots are being fired into the crowds now.
+Well, I saw it a minute ago that the shots are being fired into the crowds now.

 Just like Florida, just like Florida 2000, just like Florida, and probably some of the people armed are journalists.